Making Peace With What Is

 Time went on and it became very clear to me that the sun was about to set and time would run out for me to have my turn.
 And we were leaving the next day.
 So, frozen to the bone, I started working on making peace with that.

 Oh God it was cold!
 But I didn’t want to go inside because I was fascinated by what Lion and Walker and Ris were doing.
-And I was so pleased to see Lion working with a horse and I knew that if I walked away he would be likely to stop the session or at least interrupt it.
-I love horses and can hang around them whenever I want to – I used to have my own horse a while back and I did some learnt-from-a-book horse whispering with her (to very limited effect I must admit!).
+And I was so pleased to see Lion working with a horse.
+And of course, I love horses and can hang around them whenever I want to – I used to have my own horse a while back and I did some learnt-from-a-book horse whispering with her (to very limited effect I must admit!).
 And I was just so thrilled to see Lion losing his fear of horses and realising that both he and Walker were getting into an incredible accord.

 So I made peace with the situation and watched Lion and Walker and the amazing, totally glorious orange and crimson sunset across the mountains of the sacred Bozeman valley and I realised how utterly, utterly lucky I am.

 But I was still awfully cold!
-So I sent up a swift prayer to be able to endure out there until Lion had finished and let go and let God again – and within 30 seconds there was a warm breath on my cheek.
+So I sent up a swift prayer to be able to endure out there until Lion had finished – and within 30 seconds there was a warm breath on my cheek.
 Billy the mustang had walked quietly up behind me.
 He put his head over my shoulder and placed his chest against my back warming me through.
 It was glorious.

 Once Lion and Walker had finished, I patted Billy’s neck and walked forward to congratulate my husband.
 And Billy followed me.
 He did what’s known in horse whispering circles as ‘join-up.’
 It’s the biggest mark of trust a horse can offer.
 And he did it for me!
 And all I had done was stand, watching my husband and making peace with the situation.

 It was one of the best moments of my life – I kid you not.
 I was so thrilled.
-And so chuffed when Ris telephoned her husband, Joe, to tell him all about Billy and me – because Billy had never, ever done that before in the Round, let alone out of it and they had been considering selling him on because he was not responding to their work.
+And so chuffed when Ris telephoned her husband, Joe, to tell him all about Billy and me – because Billy had never, ever done that before in the Round, let alone out of it.